-In addition to its real estate business, the company also developed its hospital and hospital businesses in 2022.
+In addition to its real estate business, the company also developed its hospital and hospital businesses in 2023.
 The company recognizes the importance of improving medical quality and continuous service.
 This includes providing treatment services to patients.
 The hospital has a team of experts and experts.
 And advanced medical equipment to enhance the hospital's good image and establish a service reputation in the hospital's business.
 However, investing in the hospital business will increase the scope of business, which is a potential business.
-And the additional sources of income from the real estate business come from the situation in open countries and normal domestic business operations.
-It will continue to drive the growth of Thailand and foreign markets, and it is expected that the overall hospital business revenue will also increase by 2023.